Vegan Japanese Dessert: Sweet Potato, Apple & Gardenia Seeds Kinton recipe

-It is always a bit complicated for vegans and vegetarians alike to create desserts without using eggs or dairy products, unlessyou start using derivatives and susbstitues, which is not always a good idea.
+It is always a bit complicated for vegans and vegetarians alike to create desserts without using eggs or dairy products, unless you start using derivatives and substitutes, which is not always a good idea..

-The Japanese must be, without knowing it, the greatest creators of vegan desserts thanks to such techniques as found in the making of wagashi!
+The Japanese must be, without knowing it, the greatest creators of vegan desserts thanks to such techniques as found in the making of wagashi/和菓子/traditional Japanese cakes!

-Kinton, or きんとんin Japanese is a Japanese tradtional dessert made with chestnuts/kuri/栗 and sugar.
+Kinton, or きんとんin Japanese, is a Japanese traditional dessert made with chestnuts/kuri/栗 and sugar.

 Originally created in Gifu in the late 1870’s it is now found and available almost everywhere in Japan for the pleasure of all, vegans and vegetarians included.

 Kuchinashi (Japanese) or Gardenia jasminoides (also known as Gardenia augusta) is a fragrant flowering evergreen tropical plant, a favorite in gardens worldwide.
 It originated in Asia and is most commonly found growing in Vietnam, Southern China, Taiwan and Japan.

 he fruit is used as a yellow dye, which is used for clothes and food (including the Korean mung bean jelly called hwangpomuk).

 Gardenia jasminoides fructus (fruit) is used within Traditional Chinese Medicine to “drain fire” and thereby treat certain febrile conditions.